 When I relocated to New York City in 1980 I studied the 60 movement Yang Short Form of Grandmaster William C. C. Chen with one of his students, Sifu Greg Mukai.
 We were friends and neighbors in the East Village, and would go to the rooftop of his apartment building on East 3rd St. every morning that summer to practice and train.

 In 2007, after I had more firmly established my career as a performer/educator, and the twists and turns of life had somewhat settled, I decided to re-acquaint myself with the art and pursue it on a deeper level.
-I began classes with two of Grandmaster Chen's most accomplished senior students, Master Bernard Rozenberg and Master Alex Hing.
+I began classes with two of Grandmaster Chen's most accomplished senior students: Master Bernard Rozenberg, Master Alex Hing,

-I have continued with them to the present and in addition to the 60 movement Short Form I have also studied the 132 movement Long Form, Push Hands, Sword Form, and some San Shou (free fighting).
+and Master Steven Asherman.
+I have continued working with them to the present and in addition to the 60 movement Short Form I have also studied the 132 movement Long Form, Push Hands, Sword Form, and San Shou (free fighting).
 In 2008 I attended Grandmaster Chen's Summer Intensive workshop at his East 28th St. NYC school and since then have also become a regular attendee of his classes.

 As a regular discipline, I feel Tai Chi Chuan has made me more energized, focused, and able to deal with the challenges of life.
 It allows me to relax and "stop the world" for a few moments each day.
 It is also a useful tool for identifying and eliminating performance-related tension patterns and opening constricted channels of the body, and I am constantly finding new ways to incorporate it into my playing and teaching methods.